monsterxx03/snet/README.md

-        "enforce-ttl": 0,  # if > 0, will use this value otherthan A record's TTL "disable-qtypes": ["AAAA"], # return empty dns msg for those query types "force-fq": ["*.cloudfront.net"], # domain pattern matched will skip cn-dns query "block-host-file": "ad_hosts", # domain name in this file will return 127.0.0.1 to client "mode": "local"   # run on desktop: local, run on router: router }
+        "enforce-ttl": 0,  # if > 0, will use this value otherthan A record's TTL "disable-qtypes": ["AAAA"], # return empty dns msg for those query types "force-fq": ["*.cloudfront.net"], # domain pattern matched will skip cn-dns query "block-host-file": "", # if set, domain name in this file will return 127.0.0.1 to client "mode": "local"   # run on desktop: local, run on router: router }